 What are SBA loans?

 The U.S. Small Business Administration provides a number of loans, grant and funding programs to small businesses.
 The SBA has microloan programs for financing up to $50,000 and works with designated financial institutions, like GRB, to access larger funding amounts.
-An SBA loan is partially guaranteed by the government (the Small Business Administration), which helps to eliminate some of the risk for the financial institution issuing the loan.
-The SBA also offers funding for disaster assistance and was fundamental in keeping small businesses operating during the pandemic through Paycheck Protection Program (PPP) loans.
+An SBA loan is partially guaranteed by the government, which helps to eliminate some of the risk for the financial institution issuing the loan.
+The SBA also offers funding for disaster assistance.
+This was fundamental in keeping small businesses operating during the pandemic through Paycheck Protection Program (PPP) loans.

 How do I apply for an SBA loan?